 The Supreme Court, in Harvel v.
-City of Johnson City, 146 III.
+City of Johnson City, 146 Ill.
 2d 277, 293 (1992), approved damages for loss of consortium under the Structural Work Act for a deceased worker's spouse.
-The court in Harvel expanded the interpretation of the direct damages provision of the Structural Work Act and granted a spouse a right for damages for the loss of consortium when a worker suffers non-fatal injuries because of the defendant's willful violation of the Act.
+The court in Harvel expanded the interpretation of the direct damages provision of the a.
+Conduct of the Plaintiff

+Structural Work Act and granted a spouse a right for damages for the loss of consortium when a worker suffers non-fatal injuries because of the defendant's willful violation of the Act.